Date(s) - 08/08/2020 - 09/08/2020

 Race at Calgary’s longest running olympic distance Triathlon!

-The 20th annual event offers distances for all abilities and:
+The 22nd annual event offers distances for all ages and abilities

 *ENTRIES RECIEVED ON/AFTER July 15 ARE NOT GUARANTEED TSHIRTS OR SIZING.